Otis Armstrong: College career

 Armstrong finished his three college seasons with 4,601 All-purpose yards (3,315 rushing yards, 897 yards from kickoff returns and 389 passing yards).
 He also scored 24 touchdowns (17 rushing and seven on returns).
 Armstrong was selected the Big Ten MVP in 1972, leading the league in rushing and total offense, while being selected 1st team All-Conference.
 He participated in four All-Star games; the Hula Bowl, the East-West Shrine Game, the Coaches' All-American Game, and the Chicago College All-Star game.

 Over the course of his Purdue career, Armstrong became the all-time leading rusher in Big Ten Conference and Purdue history and ranked sixth in NCAA history at the time.
 His total of 3,315 yards in three years bettered the previous mark of 3,212 yards by Alan Ameche of Wisconsin - established in four years.
 He still holds the Purdue single game rushing record (276 yds vs. arch-rival Indiana.)
 Armstrong finished as the all-time leader in All-Purpose yards at Purdue (4,601 yds), he is currently fourth all-time.

 On May 16, 2012; Armstrong was selected for induction into the College Football Hall of Fame.
 Armstrong became the 13th Boilermaker (nine players, four coaches) inducted into the College Football Hall of Fame.

 Professional career

-Armstrong was selected by the Denver Broncos with the ninth pick in the 1973 NFL draft.
+Armstrong was selected in the first round by the Denver Broncos with the ninth overall pick in the 1973 NFL draft.
 In 1974, his second NFL season, Armstrong led the league in rushing yards (1,407) and yards per carry (5.3).
 In the 1977 season, he assisted the Denver Broncos to an appearance in Super Bowl XII, which they lost to the Dallas Cowboys 27–10.

 Armstrong finished his eight NFL seasons with 4,453 rushing yards, 123 receptions for 1,302 receiving yards, and 879 yards from kickoff returns.
 He also scored 32 touchdowns (25 rushing and seven receiving).